-In this article, we’ll cover the basics and benefits of Facebook’s new Lifetime Value Custom Audiences and Value-Based Lookalike Audiences.
+In this article, we’ll cover the basics and benefits of Facebook Lifetime Value Custom Audiences and Value-Based Lookalike Audiences.

-The newest to Facebook’s arsenal is the Value Optimization tool.
-This works with the Facebook Pixel, an analytics tool that helps you measure the effectiveness of your advertising.
+In 2017, Facebook introduced its Value Optimization tool, which includes the Facebook Lifetime Value feature.
+It works with the Facebook Pixel, an analytics tool that helps you measure the effectiveness of your LTV Facebook ads.
 It’s designed to consider users’ buying behavior and based on that, identify which users are most likely to make a purchase from you.

 “Value optimization works by using the purchase values sent from the Facebook pixel to estimate how much a person may spend with your business over a seven-day period.
 The ad’s bid is then automatically adjusted based on this estimation, allowing campaigns to deliver ads to people likely to spend more with your business at a low cost.”